How to Watch Tigers at Red Sox

 TV: NESN

-Live stream Detroit Tigers at Boston Red Sox on fuboTV: Start with a 7-day free trial!
+Live stream Detroit Tigers at Boston Red Sox on fuboTV: Start your free trial today!

-The Red Sox beat the Cardinals in their rubber match Sunday, winning 6-4.
-Nick Pivetta was a big reason for that, going seven innings and striking out 10, while only giving up one run.
-The Cards scored three runs in the ninth to make it interesting, but it wasn't enough.
+The Red Sox won the first game on the arm of Josh Winckowski who was recently called up from Triple-A Worcester.
+He won the first game of his career last game against Oakland.
+He pitched 6.2 innings and only gave up two runs to earn the win.
+The bats were led by Franchy Cordero who went 3-4 with two RBIs.

-Detroit also won Sunday, beating the Rangers 7-3.
-The team relied on the bat of Robbie Grossman, who went 2-for-3 with two walks, a home run and four RBIs.
+The Red Sox will go from starting a rookie to now starting veteran Rich Hill.
+The 42-year-old is 2-4 with a 4.42 ERA so far this season.
+Beau Brieske, who made his MLB debut this year, is 1-5 with a 3.79 ERA.
+Can the Tigers get back in this series tonight?

 Regional restrictions may apply.